Lucas Lucco: Partnership with the duo Fernando and Sorocaba

 Singers and businessmen Fernando & Sorocaba invited Lucas to be part of FS Artistic Productions.
 In addition to being part of the duo's office, Lucas Lucco released a song with them entitled "Foi Daquele Jeito."
 This song was a re-recording of the original song by Thaeme & Thiago, who were also members of FS Produções.
 After the release of these songs, Lucas began to be compared to the singer Ricky Martin, who he considers one of his idols.
 He was also labeled by various media as "the new popstar of Brazilian music."

 Her first success after the release of the album "Nem te Conto" was the song "É Treta", in which he talks about the advantage of not being in a relationship.
 In March 2013, Lucas Lucco released the song "Nobody Could Predict" in honor of the death of Chorão, lead singer of Charlie Brown Jr. Although both songs were different than his usual style, they were still well received by the public.
 However, he also received some criticism, which he addressed directly: "People did not believe that I was a fan, because I was a sertanejo, but people liked it.
 It was a way of expressing my affection".

 Current

 Lucas Lucco currently does about 25 shows a month and has been successful all over Brazil.
 Most of his shows happen in the states of Minas Gerais and Goiás.
 He currently lives in Goiânia.
 The singer's participation in the media, including television and radio, are on the rise.
 He also participated in Domingão do Faustão in April 2014.

 His first DVD, titled O Destino, was recorded on April 7, 2014, in Patrocínio/MG, his hometown.
 It includes entries from Anitta, Fernando & Sorocaba, and Maluma.
 It was made available for pre-order on July 10 by iTunes and was released on DVD on July 22, 2014.

 On November 27, 2015, he released his fourth studio album titled "Guess" with two previously released singles "Vai Vendo" and "Quando Deus Quer."

+In late 2015, he attended a CrossFit championship in Barra da Tijuca, Rio de Janeiro, called P9 Games.